-- Evidence that we perform the required calibration job as per procedure.
+- Evidence that we perform the required calibration job as per the procedure.

 - To make your calibration results traceable.

 This means that to backtrack the person who performs the calibration including other factors that have an effect on the work done.
 Related to number 6 below on Measurement Traceability.

-- Evidence of conformance to the standards (ISO 17025 or ISO 9001) and processes during audits.
+- Evidence of conformance to the standards (ISO 17025 or ISO 9001 calibration requirements) and processes during audits.
 Technical records are used as an answer (or evidence) to most of the audit questions.